 After many years of financial failure and broken political promises of its demolition, Rolling Acres has finally had its date with the wrecking ball.

 As a farewell, here are a few images from just before it closed, all but one taken by Ross Schendel of Labelscar.com, compared to photos I took in similar areas a few years after it was abandoned.
-His article, which he updated until 2012, offers a more extensive written history of the mall as well as many more of these historic images, which I was happy to find aligned closely to several of the ones I took during my visit.
+His article, which he updated until 2012, offers a more extensive written history of the mall as well as many more of these historic images, which I was surprised and happy to find aligned closely to several of the ones I took during my visit.
+His website is definitely worth checking out if you are into this kind of thing.

 The once-futuristic glass elevator: